 Challenge number Detail of challenge 1 The main issues for the majority of our PP pupils is attendance.
 In order for the PP pupils to achieve they need to be in school with an attendance rate of +96%.
+Currently (Dec 2024) 11 out of 20 PP pupils have an attendance of below 96%.
 2 Pupil Premium pupils have weaker language and communication skills compared to many of their peers.
-3 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in RWM.
-4 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities during school closure.
+3 The school has identified a lack of support at home across the curriculum - this includes reading at home and help with homework.
+4 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils, and a lack of enrichment opportunities out of school.
 These challenges particularly affect disadvantaged pupils, including their attainment.